tbnobody/OpenDTU-docs/docs/firmware/compile_webapp.md

 There is also a dev server which hosts the frontend at your local computer and allows a easy development.
 It will forward all the requests to the backend automatically to your ESP.
-That means you can develop the webinterface without flashing the ESP (if the WebAPI stays the same).
+That means you can develop the webinterface without flashing the ESP (if the Web API stays the same).

 ## Install prerequisites